Gathitu/Final_Year_Project/README.md

 unzipped by a script file also stored in the
 ESP32.

+Websockets framework was used in the communication of the devices in the LAN.

 • **Online mode**

-A NodeJS cloud server stores the webpage files and allows connection to any device provided the device is connected to the internet.
+A NodeJS web application hosted on a cloud server stores the webpage files and allows connection to any device provided the device is connected to the internet.
 The
 ESP32, due to its Wi-Fi capabilities, is